loda-lang/loda-programs/README.md

 * The LODA language is **not** Turing-complete.
 * All LODA programs are guaranteed to halt on every input.
-* LODA is more expressive that primitive-recursive functions.
+* LODA is more expressive than primitive-recursive functions.

 The expressive power of LODA can be summarized as: